robertostrabelli/notscape-composer/README.md

 ## Features

+- No composer or generator.
+Just work out-of-the-box
 - No SQL, no JS.
 Only PHP, CSS and HTML
 - Microdata schema with best SEO practices
 - Full control over what is viewed and indexed by searchbots